priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ## Create AWS EC2 instances using Terraform

-Using a text editor, save the code below to in a file called `main.tf`.
-We will create a security group that opens inbound port `22`(ssh).
+Using a text editor, save the code below in a file called `main.tf`.
+You will create a security group that opens inbound port `22`(ssh).
 Also every Redis Cluster node requires two TCP connections open.
 The normal Redis TCP port used to serve clients, for example `6379` plus the port obtained by adding 10000 to the data port, so `16379` in the example.

 Scroll down to see the information you need to change in `main.tf`.